 Jack Alterman is part of a distinguished tradition of artists who have made transcendent images of Charleston, South Carolina.
 He is inspired by the city's blend of old and new, the colors of paint and stucco, water and clouds, creeping fig ivy and cobblestones.
 From river to river, from the Battery to the Neck, Alterman makes the familiar unique and the unique familiar

-Jack opened his studio in his hometown of Charleston over forty years ago and has remained focused on the architecture and the people of his city.
-He has worked with the community to create several notable projects.
+He opened his studio in his hometown of Charleston over forty years ago and has remained focused on the architecture and the people of his city.
+He has worked with the community to create sever

-'Who Among Us’ a portrait exhibit to benefit the Crisis Ministries of Charleston to raise awareness for how indiscriminate the effects of homelessness can be on people from all backgrounds.
+'Who Among Us’ Was a 2002 portrait exhibit to benefit the Crisis Ministries of Charleston to raise awareness for how indiscriminate the effects of homelessness can be on people from all backgrounds.

-‘The Bridge Builders’ At the completion of the Author Ravenel Bridge, in 2005 Alterman made studio portraits of the men and women who participated in its construction.
-Many of these workers came from different parts of the United States and some from other countries to work on this five year project.
-The exhibition opening was held at Alterman’s studio with the builders and their families attending.
+‘The Bridge Builders’ At the completion of the Author Ravenel Bridge, in 2005, Alterman made studio portraits of the men and women who participated in its construction.
+Many of the workers came from different parts of the United States and some from other countries to work on this five year project.
+The exhibition was held at Alterman’s studio with the builders and their families attending the opening reception

-'Eastsiders Matter' was an expansive public portrait exhibit displayed along a 150 foot fence on Columbus Street.
-It remained on view for months and put a face on the residents of Hampstead Village, a historic and rapidly changing African American community in Charleston.
+'Eastsiders Matter' was a 2015 expansive public portrait exhibit displayed along a 150 foot fence on Charleston’s Eastside.
+It remained on view for several months and put a face on the residents of this historic and rapidly changing African American community.
 This was the topic of his 2016 Tedx Talk.

-'King Street ~The 500 Block', Jack created a sidewalk portrait gallery of the merchants transitioning in and out of this once locally owned business district.
+'King Street, The 500 Block' In 2017, Jack created a sidewalk portrait gallery of the merchants transitioning in and out of this once locally owned business district.
 Large prints were displayed in the windows of vacant storefronts.

-Jack is an alumnus of Brooks Institute of Photography and a USMC Veteran.
+Jack is an alumnus of Brooks Institute of Photography and a veteran of the USMC.

 He has published three books of his images.
-Cornices of Charleston, My Lazy Eye, and My City Charleston (now in its fourth printing)
+Cornices of Charleston, My Lazy Eye, and My City Charleston.